-> - The Bailey Herbarium, managed by our chief botanist Dr. Saupe, is the largest in the state aside from that at the University of Minnesota.
-It includes over 30,000 specimens of vascular and nonvascular plants, representing both local and global collections ranging in age from modern to over 150 years.
+- The Bailey Herbarium, managed by our chief botanist Dr. Saupe, is the largest private college herbarium in the Minnesota with nearly 32,000 specimens of vascular and nonvascular plants, representing both local and global collections ranging in age from modern to over 150 years.

-> - Invertebrate and vertebrate research and teaching collections are housed in the Peter Engel Science Center in dedicated research and preparatory rooms.
+- Invertebrate and vertebrate research and teaching collections are housed in the Peter Engel Science Center in dedicated research and preparatory rooms.

 - The Herbert & Birdella Hall Natural Science Museum houses a large collection of mammals, birds, and insects in the New Science Center.